Anandh78/ratistics/README.md

 # Ratistics - Ruby Statistics Gem [![Build Status](https://secure.travis-ci.org/jdantonio/ratistics.png)](http://travis-ci.org/jdantonio/ratistics?branch=master) [![Dependency Status](https://gemnasium.com/jdantonio/ratistics.png)](https://gemnasium.com/jdantonio/ratistics)

+*DEPRECATED: I am no longer maintaining this gem.
+I started writing it while learning basic statistics and it was a great help.
+Then I discovered [R](http://www.r-project.org/)* and decided I no longer needed this gem.
+I've moved all of the utility classes and functions (catalog, collection, inflect, math, search, and sort) into my [functional-ruby](https://github.com/jdantonio/functional-ruby) gem.
+Please use that gem if you need those utilities.
+I plan to actively maintain that gem for a very long time.*

 *Ratistics* is a purely functional library that provides basic statistical computation functions to Ruby programmers.
 It is intended for small data sets only.
 This gem was designed for simplicity.
 Only basic consideration